 Another potential obstacle is that the cheapest Constant Contact plan is only for the website builder.
 If you want to get access to email marketing, you have to upgrade to the next level up.
-This is why if you’re not using the website builder, it’s hard to get enough value out of Constant Contact.

 On all plans, you get access to all the email templates and both phone and chat support.